pdroalves/encrypted-mongodb/README.md

 # Licensing

-mongodb-secure is released under an GPLv3 license.
+This code is released under a GPLv3 license.

 ## Disclaimer

-This is a proof of concept implementation.
-We do not recommend the use of this code on production and we do no claim that the cipher implementations here provided are correct or secure.
+This is a proof-of-concept implementation.
+We do not recommend the use of this code on production and we do not claim that the cipher implementations here provided are correct or secure.
 Use at your own risk.

 **Privacy Warning:** This site tracks visitor information.